-A total of 116 culverts occur within or adjacent to Segment 12, as identified in Appendix R and as shown on the Plan and Profile Drawings (Appendix C).
-The Certificate Holders shall be responsible for checking all culverts and assuring that they are not crushed or blocked during construction and restoration of the Facility and, if a culvert is blocked or crushed, taking immediate steps to replace or repair the culvert in accordance with applicable state or local standards (CC73).
+As noted in Appendix R, no culverts have been identified within or adjacent to Segments 13, 14, and 15.
+Where culverts are located in the field, the Certificate Holders will be responsible for checking all culverts and assuring that they are not crushed or blocked during construction and restoration of the Facility and, if a culvert is blocked or crushed, taking immediate steps to replace or repair the culvert in accordance with applicable state or local standards (CC73).
 Section 4.12 details requirements for culvert replacement.